nicholasrobertson/kickback-website/readme.md

 - Commit changes to the `main` branch to trigger a deployment.
 - Monitor the deployment status on the Cloudflare Pages dashboard.

+The website is not yet deployed to production and the team are currently exploring options for this.

 # CMS Integration
 The website uses Pages CMS for non-technical content management.
 Content editors can log in to the Pages CMS dashboard to update website content without needing to modify the codebase.
 - See `./.pages.yml` for configuration details.